helmuthdu/web-components/packages/custom-elements/README.md

 //...
 ```

-The class constructor is simple — here we attach a shadow DOM to the element.
+The class constructor is simple — here, we attach a shadow DOM to the element.
 The shadow mode can be **open** or **closed**.
 In the **open** state, the element can be accessed outside the shadow root or vise-versa.
 So, for example, we could access the button inside our `ce-alert` component by doing the following query:

 ```javascript
 document.querySelector('ce-alert').shadowRoot.querySelector('#close-button');